Urbis ZX1 (2006)

 Lantern acquired in May 2007.

 This lantern is another from eBay, and as a result is also brand new.
 There are several differences between it and my other ZX1 - the most obvious being that this one is finished entirely in black whereas the other is two-tone grey.
-With production of the ZX1 finally ceasing in early 2007 (in order to make way for the production of the similar ZXU1), new examples will become increasingly difficult to find and so I decided to purchase one whilst they were still fairly common!
+With production of the ZX1 finally ceasing in early 2007 (in order to make way for the production of the similar ZXU1), my thought was that new examples would become difficult to find; therefore, I decided to purchase one while they were still fairly common!

-This example has a curved glass bowl whereas the older version has a shallow polycarbonate cover due to it being used in close proximity to a railway.
+This example has a shallow curved polycarbonate bowl.
 The positions of where the clips would normally be can be seen on the canopy.

 © 2002 - English Street Lights Online